muhammadt1/CS110/README.md

 # CS110
-a collection of projects done throughout Intro to Programming and Problem Solving
+a collection of projects done throughout Intro to Programming and Problem Solving (C++)